Apodini/Apodini/Sources/ProtobufferCoding/README.md

         case content = "content"
         case number = "number"

-        static func protoRawValue(_ key: CodingKey) throws -> Int {
+        var protoRawValue: Int {
             switch key {
             case CodingKeys.content:
                 return 1
             case CodingKeys.number:
                 return 2
-            default:
-                throw ProtoError.unknownCodingKey(key)
             }
         }
     }
 }
 ```

 The `ProtoEncoder` and `ProtoDecoder` will always first try to extract an `Int` raw value from given `CodingKey`s.
-If that is not possible, they will try to convert the given key to a `ProtoCodingKey` and call the `mapCodingKey` method.
+If that is not possible, they will try to access the explicitly provided `protoRawValue` property.
+If this property is not available, they will rely on the default integer value, which is derived by simply iterating over all the enumeration cases (as described above).
-If neither one of these options succeeds, encoding / decoding fails.

-**Note:** Single value decoding is currently not supported, because Protobuffers usually come in messages.